bkmar1192/SecurityCamera/README.md

 Plugin Configuration:
 ---------------------

 The plugin uses the Python Image Library (PIL/PILLOW).
-Runt eh following command in a terminal
+Run the following command in a terminal
 window:  sudo pip install pillow.

 Main Directory - is the base directory that all files will be saved.
 A directory